Tunable Holstein model with cold polar molecules

-There is currently growing interest in using ultracold atoms trapped on an optical lattice for quantum simulation of condensed matter physics phenomena \cite{Bloch:2005,Bloch:2008}.
-Ultracold atoms offer the possibility of designing quantum systems that are described exactly by model Hamiltonians such as the Bose-Hubbard Hamiltonian \cite{Lewenstein:2007}.
-However, it is difficult to design a quantum system with significant exciton - phonon couplings using an ensemble of ultracold atoms, primarily because the interactions between atoms trapped on an optical lattice are very weak and the external motion of the atoms is entirely determined by the trapping lattice potential.
-It was recently shown that polar molecules trapped on an optical lattice provide new possibilities for quantum simulation due to the presence of long-range dipole - dipole interactions \cite{Micheli:2006, Herrera:2010}.
-Here, we consider the interaction of rotational excitons in an ensemble of ultracold polar molecules on an optical lattice with lattice phonons.
-We show that, although the translational motion of molecules is determined by the intensity of the trapping laser, the dipole - dipole interaction between molecules can be significant enough to couple the dynamics of rotational excitons with lattice vibrations.
-In addition, we demonstrate that an external dc electric field can be used to vary the strength of the exciton - phonon coupling and that the character of rotational excitation energy transfer can be modified dynamically from coherent to incoherent.
+There is currently growing interest in using ultracold atoms trapped on an optical lattice for quantum simulation of condensed matter physics \cite{Bloch:2005,Bloch:2008}.
+Ultracold atoms offer the possibility of designing systems that are well described by model Hamiltonians such as the Bose-Hubbard Hamiltonian \cite{Lewenstein:2007}.
+It was recently shown that polar molecules trapped on an optical lattice provide new possibilities for quantum simulation due to the presence of long-range dipole-dipole interactions \cite{Micheli:2006, Herrera:2010, Jesus:2010}.
+Here, we consider the interaction of rotational excitons with phonons in an ensemble of ultracold polar molecules trapped in an optical lattice.
+We show that, although the translational motion of molecules is largely determined by the intensity of the trapping laser, the dipole-dipole interaction can be made large enough to couple the dynamics of rotational excitons with the lattice vibrations.
+We demonstrate that by tuning the trapping laser intensity and an applied DC electric field, the strength of the exciton-phonon coupling can be controlled, and that the character of EET can be modified dynamically from coherent to incoherent.

-{\it Molecular crystal Hamiltonian}.-- We consider a 1D or 2D array of identical polar molecules in the trapping potential of an optical lattice, with one molecule per lattice site in the Mott-insulator phase \cite{Bloch:2008,Lewenstein:2007}.
-An external {\it dc} electric field $\vec{E}$ can be used to modify the rotational structure of the molecules and the interaction between molecules in different lattice sites \cite{Carr:2009}.
-Molecules oscillate in the optical lattice potential with angular frequency $\omega_0$, around their site positions $\Ri$.
-For the lowest Bloch bands, these lattice vibrations can be considered harmonic \cite{Bloch:2005}.
-Under these conditions, the ensemble is described by the Hamiltonian
+{\it Molecular crystal Hamiltonian}.-- We consider an array of $^1\Sigma$ polar molecules in the rovibrational ground state, trapped in a 3D optical lattice with one molecule per lattice site and no tunneling of molecules between sites \cite{Bloch:2008,Lewenstein:2007}.
+Trapping of $^1\Sigma$ diatomic molecules on an optical lattice has recently been demonstrated \cite{Ospelkaus:2006,Danzl:2009, Lang:2008}.
+For the lowest bands of the periodic lattice potential, molecules vibrate harmonically around the equilibrium positions $\Ri$ \cite{Bloch:2005,Lewenstein:2007}.